AcademySoftwareFoundation/Imath/INSTALL.md

 ## Cross Compiling / Specifying Specific Compilers

-When trying to either cross-compile for a different platform, or for tasks such as specifying a compiler set to match the VFX reference platform (https://vfxplatform.com/), cmake provides the idea of a toolchain which may be useful instead of having to remember a chain of configuration options.
-It also means that platform-specific compiler names and options are out of the main cmake file, providing better isolation.
+When either cross-compiling for a different platform, or when specifying a compiler set to match the VFX reference platform (https://vfxplatform.com/), CMake provides the idea of a *toolchain*, which may be useful instead of having to remember a chain of configuration options.
+This also means that platform-specific compiler names and options are kept out of the main ``CMakeList.txt`` file, which provides better isolation.

-A toolchain file is simply just a cmake script that sets all the compiler and related flags and is run very early in the configuration step to be able to set all the compiler options and such for the discovery that cmake performs automatically.
-These options can be set on the command line still if that is clearer, but a theoretical toolchain file for compiling for VFX Platform 2015 is provided in the source tree at cmake/Toolchain-Linux-VFX_Platform15.cmake which will hopefully provide a guide how this might work.
+A toolchain file is simply a CMake script that sets compiler and related flags and is run early in the configuration step, prior to CMake's automatic discovery step.
+These options can still be set on the command line if that is clearer, but a theoretical toolchain file for compiling for VFX Platform 2021 is provided in the source tree at ``cmake/Toolchain-Linux-VFX_Platform21.cmake`` which will hopefully provide a guide how this might work.

-For cross-compiling for additional platforms, there is also an included sample script in cmake/Toolchain-mingw.cmake which shows how cross compiling from Linux for Windows may work.
+For cross-compiling for additional platforms, there is also an included sample script in ``cmake/Toolchain-mingw.cmake`` which shows how cross compiling from Linux for Windows may work.
 The compiler names and paths may need to be changed for your environment.